Certificate IV in Leisure and Health CHC43415

 To obtain the qualification in Leisure and Health, students must complete 17 units of competency, and be competent in the practical delivery of the course, obtained over a minimum of 120 hours of practical placement.

-The qualification can be delivered at a Skills Training Australia campus location or at your place of employment.
+The qualification is delivered at Skills Training Australia campus/rooms locations.

 120 hours of work placement is required for this qualification.
 Placement must be undertaken in a work place that will give you exposure to leisure and health promotion, activities development and delivery.
 This needs to be signed off by a workplace supervisor/mentor.
 Placement is traditionally unpaid.